top of page

 What time are sessions usually held?

+Homeschool students are typically taught throughout the morning and early afternoon.
 After-school students (public and private school students) are taught throughout the evening, Monday thru Thursday 3pm - 8:30pm.
-Times and days availabilities my change based on demand.
+Availability may change based on demand.
+See our "Services" pages for more information.

 How do I schedule my student's tutelage session?